 - 4 Climb to the Popa Taungkalat Monastery

 - 9 Sleep in a Monastery on Mount Zwegabin

 - 10 Enjoy the View from Mandalay Hill

 Explore the Temples of Bagan

 One of the most amazing attractions of the country is the old city of Bagan.
 Located along the eastern banks of the Ayeyarwady River, it is an archeological site with thousands of old Buddhist monuments and pagodas.
 It is a popular place to visit because of its amazing views and incredible atmosphere.
-For a full day in Bagan, wake up early for some jaw dropping views of the sunrise and discover the entire area on an motorbike.
+For a full day in Bagan, wake up early for some jaw-dropping views of the sunrise and discover the entire area on a motorbike.
 Hot air balloon rides are also available to do while in the area.